-Electrical burns and injuries result from accidental contact with exposed parts of electrical appliances, wiring, or lightning strikes.
+Electrical burns and injuries are caused by contact with electrical currents.
+The currents may come from appliances, exposed wiring, or lightning strikes.

-- An occupation with exposure to electric currents such as a utility worker
+- Having a job with exposure to electric currents

-- Working with electrical installations or appliances without proper training
+- Working with electric systems or appliances without proper training

-Symptoms will depend on the amount of electricity that passed through the body and length of time the current was in contact with the body.
+Symptoms depend on the amount of electricity and length of exposure.

 - Numbness or tingling